NicoElbers/nixPatch-nvim/README.md

 <details><summary>Custom patches</summary>

 nv provides you with the possibility to define custom subsitutions (look at [how it works](#how-it-works) for more details).
-These can be used to change any lua string into any other lua string.
+These can be used to change any Lua string into any other Lua string.
 A specialization of these are plugin subsitutions.
 These assume that whatever you're replacing is a url and will replace a bit of fluff around it to satisfy lazy.nvim.

 In most cases you're gonna want to use a plugin subsitution.
 You can generate these very easily WHEN I EXPOSE THE FUCKING FUNCTIONS IT'S NOT THAT MUCH WORK JUST DO IT.
 When you have them generated, you need to put them in `customSubs` in your flake.
 After this you should be good.

 In the cases that you want to use literal string replacement, a couple of things to note:

-- You can only replace lua strings (wrapped in `''`, `""` or `[[]]`), you can't change arbitrary characters.
+- You can only replace Lua strings (wrapped in `''`, `""` or `[[]]`), you can't change arbitrary characters.
-- Be careful what strings you're replacing. _Every_ lua string in your _entire_ config will be checked.
+- Be careful what strings you're replacing. _Every_ Lua string in your _entire_ config will be checked.
 Notably, this includes inside comments
 - The string you're replacing is matched fully.
 No substring matching, _every character has to match exactly_.
 - You cannot put code in your configuration.
-Everything you replace will be wrapped by `[[]]`, lua's multiline string.
+Everything you replace will be wrapped by `[[]]`, Lua's multiline string.
 String replacment is only meant to pass values from nix to your configuration.
 If you want specific code to run when you're using nix, use the `set` function discussed above.
 - You _can_ escape the multiline string if you really want, I don't validate your input in any way, but I make 0 guarantees it'll work in the future.

 </details>